2 days in Bucharest, Romania | Hello Victoria

 Okay – I think I have exhausted places to eat or drink in Bucharest, which just leaves one last place – the best place!
 If you look up Bucharest on Pinterest, you’ve probably seen photos of it.
 It’s the prettiest bookstore I’ve ever seen – white columns, spiral staircases, and natural light galore.
 And they even sell wine!
 In a bookstore!

-If you like either books, or architecture, then you’ll want to visit Carturesti Carusel and just wander for a bit.
-You can look at tea cups, cards, books, and even get your purchases gift wrapped at their little wrapping table.
+If you like either books or architecture, then you’ll want to visit Carturesti Carusel and just wander for a bit.
+You can look at tea cups, cards, and books, and even get your purchases gift-wrapped at their little wrapping table.
 Richard got a bit bored, but I could have spent lots of time there.

 And that’s it!
 Those are all of the places that we visited while in Bucharest that I would recommend.
 So if you happen to visit Romania, make sure to check out all of the new cafes and restaurants popping up around town.
 Grab some fantastic coffee near Old Town, wander through a park, and end the evening with a cocktail in hand on a hammock… a perfect day in Bucharest!